Village of Cross Keys: History

 The original iteration of the community at Cross Keys was named after an 18th century inn on Falls Road, then called Falls Turnpike Road, near Coldspring Lane.
 The inn initially provided overnight accommodations for travelers who transported goods to and from Baltimore; when freight and passenger traffic was diverted from the turnpike to the Baltimore & Susquehanna Railroad, the inn remained a social center for local residents.
-The community in the area originally was mostly African-Americans—it was one of a series of free-born settlements along Falls Road, along with communities at Mount Washington, Bare Hills, and Shawan.
+The community in the area originally was mostly African Americans—it was one of a series of free-born settlements along Falls Road, along with communities at Mount Washington, Bare Hills, and Shawan.
 The Cross Keys area was once known as West Roland Park, in reference to the adjacent neighborhorhood, however, it was listed as Cross Keys Village on early maps, and referred to simply as "The Road," or "The Falls Road," by its residents.
-The homes in the early settlement were clapboard bungalows which housed worked who likely worked in the nearby Jones Falls Valley mills.
+The homes in the early settlement were clapboard bungalows which housed workers who likely worked in the nearby Jones Falls Valley mills.
 Only a few of the original 76 houses which made up the village before its redevelopment in the mid-20th century remain, with many having been demolished.